 - Page 9 notes that language and cultural adjustments are easier to achieve with a small number of assessment tools.
 This is understandable, but there is a lack of detail about how cultural appropriateness and language translation will be managed.
 Further, it is not clear whether the tools have been tested in multiple languages and settings, as well as in English.
 This is particularly important given that the assessment tools ask a lot of nuanced questions.
 Accurate translation and culturally appropriate processes will be essential to an accurate assessment for all NDIS participants.
 It is also notable that many of the tools are from other countries and may not translate to Australia, particularly in relation to the importance of environmental factors. - Page 11 again highlights that ease-of-use/low training needs were a key selection criteria in the choice of the tools.
 However, the consultation documents do not provide an indication of whether a single independent assessor can use the tools accurately given minimal training.
 Page 12, for example, refers to use of "comprehensive training guides", rather than comprehensive training.
 It is important to note that the NDIS supports many people with disability with complex needs.
-They would ordinarily be assessed by a multi-disciplinary team working together and observing the participant in multiple settings.
-Multidisciplinary assessment is now considered best practice in health, accident compensation schemes and other settings, but the paper is silent as to why this best practice approach has not been selected for assessment in the NDIS. - Page 12 also notes that assessors in the trials of the tools were asked whether they were confident to apply their learnings during the pilot not whether they were confident that the tools were reliable and that they were confident in their use.
+Their needs would ordinarily be assessed by a multi-disciplinary team working together and observing the participant in multiple settings.
+Multidisciplinary assessment is now considered best practice in health, accident compensation schemes and other settings.
+The paper is however silent as to why this best practice approach has not been selected for assessment in the NDIS. - Page 12 also notes that assessors in the trials of the tools were asked whether they were confident to apply their learnings during the pilot not whether they were confident that the tools were reliable and that they were confident in their use.
 This is a major flaw.
 It suggests a need for greater reliance on implementation science, which is its own area of specialisation and should be used to support the introduction of IA. - Page 12 states "estimates on the impact of IA's on plan budgets were also calculated where a participant had a completed plan by the end of the pilot".
 There is no reference to whether the plans were accurate.
 Nor is there any indication of how accuracy was or should be measured.
 Given that translating IAs into a resource allocation is the ultimate objective of the introduction of independent assessments, the absence of any evidence on this point represents a glaring omission.

 It is also notable that reports on the second pilot of IA indicate that a number of questions require participants and their families to rate their disability and functional impairments on a scale of 1 to 5.
 If this is correct, it is entirely subjective and risks participants answering in ways which are designed to maximise funding.
 Other questions which are being piloted, such as "Can you dress yourself independently?", frequently cannot be answered with a simple "yes" or "no".
-Without further information and context, simplistic responses risk misleading or inaccurate scores.
-This jeopardises the validity of the entire assessment - and the resource allocation which will follow it.
-Consequently, the current piloting of IA leads to major questions about whether it will in fact result in improved equity and fairness.
+Without further